fedfioravanti/Regression-and-Classification-to-Predict-House-Prices/README.md

 <br/><br/>

+The `SaleCondition` feature indicates the circumstances of the house sale.
+These are the options in the data description:

+       Normal	Normal Sale
+       Abnorml	Abnormal Sale -  trade, foreclosure, short sale AdjLand	Adjoining Land Purchase
+       Alloca	Allocation - two linked properties with separate deeds, typically condo with a garage unit Family	Sale between family members
+       Partial	Home was not completed when last assessed (associated with New Homes)

+If it were possible to indicate which property features predict "abnormal" sales (foreclosures, short sales, etc.), the real estate company could have an advantage on the pre-auction purchase of such properties (at a very low price).

+There was a strong class imbalance in the data, where approximately 93% of the sales were considered regular and only 7% were abnormal: to resolve this imbalance I undersampled the majority class which led to a 50/50 split between normal and abnormal sales.
 After the initial model testing, Logistic Regression and Random Forest have been further explored.

 The best model for determining which property feature predict an "abnormal" sale (**Part D**) is **Random Forest**, with a CV score of 0.9131 and a test score of 0.4927.